jbelyeu/SV-plaudit/README.md

 Run the following command (substituting your own fields):
 ```
-python PlotCritic/setup.py -p temp -e jrbelyeu@gmail.com -a [ACCESS_KEY_ID] -s [SECRET_ACCESS_KEY] -q "Does evidence in the sample support the variant called?" -A "s","Supports" "n","Does not support" "d","De novo"
+python PlotCritic/setup.py -p temp -e jrbelyeu@gmail.com -a [ACCESS_KEY_ID] -s [SECRET_ACCESS_KEY] -q "Does evidence in the sample support the variant called?" -A "s","Supports" "n","Does not support" "d","De novo" -r
 ```

 The arguments used above are: